KiClaudia/greeniguana/README.md

 # 1/30/2023
-New script for IgY analysis called AOVigy1 in LPSchallenge_code folder. finished analysis for it. made new csv for IgY Long data wrote up the results quickly to send to SF for perusal. i wrote it separate from results because i want to verify this is the method I should use before merging with the rest of the results that is already valid.
+New script for IgY analysis called AOVigy1 in LPSchallenge_code folder. finished analysis for it. made new csv for IgY Long data
+New script for igY analysis called AOV igy2 for second challenge wrote up the results quickly to send to SF for perusal. i wrote it separate from results because i want to verify this is the method I should use before merging with the rest of the results that is already valid.